 What is UDMA and How Does it Affect Your Divorce?

-UDMA stands for the Uniform Dissolution of Marriage Act.
+The UDMA stands for the Uniform Dissolution of Marriage Act.
 It was written and instilled in the 1970’s and serves as a model for no-fault divorce.
-Prior to the act, one party of the separating couple had to be “at fault” for the divorce.
-With UDMA, divorce occurs with no significant blame placed on either spouse.
+Prior to the installation of the UDMA, most jurisdictions required that one party of the separating couple had to be “at fault” for the divorce.
+With UDMA, divorce occurs with no significant blame or “fault” placed on either spouse.

-The ruling also allows for equitable division of property.
+One of the main tenants of the UDMA is that it allows for the equitable division of property.
 Before UDMA, if a husband or wife sacrificed their careers or professional pursuits to raise a family, they might be left with little to nothing after a divorce.
-Focusing on the home and children, though valuable and rewarding, would not translate to financial stability.
-With the Uniform Dissolution of Marriage Act, both parties would equally share property and assets acquired during the marriage.
+Focusing on the home and children, though valuable and rewarding, would not necessarily translate to financial stability.
+With the Uniform Dissolution of Marriage Act, both parties would equally share in the division of property and assets acquired during the marriage.

-Marital property is defined as the property mutually obtained during the marriage, unlike separate property, which is solely an individual’s.
-Because the property was equally acquired, it must be equally divided in cases of divorce.
-Under UDMA, there are certain steps the separating couple must take.
+Marital property is defined as the property obtained by either spouse during the marriage, unlike separate property, which is solely an individual’s.
+Because the property was acquired by the marriage, it is subject to division as part of the marital estate, unless a party can show that the property is “separate,” such as a gift or inheritance.
+Under UDMA, there are certain steps the divorcing couple must take.
 These steps include:

 - Listing all the marital properties and assets

 - Distinctly characterizing which property is marital and what is separate